amejiarosario/jerkyll-drupal7-migration/source/_posts/2012-09-11-backbone-dot-js-for-absolute-beginners-getting-started.markdown

 **1.3.- Test the app**

-Open the file in browser and should see the 'Hello World' message… right?
-Wait, if you just seeing just 'Loading…' it's because you need to initialize the view at the end of the view.
+After copying the code, open the file, refresh the browser and you should see the 'Hello World' message… right?
+Wait, if you just seeing just 'Loading…' it's because you need to initialize the view first.

 `var appView = new AppView();`

-That's it you have your Hello Wold in Backbone and intro to the View module.
+Yay! you have your Hello Wold in Backbone and intro to the View module.
 (Full code it's [here](https://raw.github.com/amejiarosario/Backbone-tutorial/0bf69185f4463a75cb2d5553f8d1ea197323ccff/backbone-tutorial.html))

 **1.4.- Backbone's Templates**

-Backbones has a utility/helper library called [underscore.js](http://underscorejs.org/?utm_source=adrianmejia.com) and you can use their template solution out-of-the-box, but you can use any other template solution that you want like mustage or handlerbars.
+Backbones has a utility/helper library called [underscore.js](http://underscorejs.org/?utm_source=adrianmejia.com) and you can use their template solution out-of-the-box, but you can use any other template solution that you want like [mustage](https://github.com/janl/mustache.js) or [handlerbars](https://github.com/wycats/handlebars.js).
+Let's stick with _.js's template for simplicity sake.

 Underscore.js template has the following signature: